NeurIPS-Creative-AI/2024/README.md

 __Booth presentation:__

-Each accepted work will be assigned to a booth with a 6’ draped table, 2 chairs, 500 watt power, 1 monitor, and a bulletin board for a landscape poster.
+Each accepted work will be assigned to a booth with a 6’ draped table, 2 chairs, 500 watt power, 1 monitor (the dimensions for the 32" monitors in the Creative AI session room are 1920x1080), and a bulletin board for a landscape poster.
 If you need additional equipment it is your responsibility to bring it, or locally arrange them.

 __Video presentation:__